splunk/observability-workshop/content/en/imt/gdi/_index.md

 {{% /tab %}}
 {{< /tabs >}}

 Ensure there are no errors by tailing the logs from the OpenTelemetry Collector pod.
-Output should look similar to the log output shown in the Output tab below.
+The output should look similar to the log output shown in the Output tab below.

 Use the label set by the `helm` install to tail logs (You will need to press `ctrl+c` to exit).
 Or use the installed `k9s` terminal UI for bonus points!